 Optional topics on weekly sales meeting agenda:

 - Marketing.
-Marketing leader to share results of current initiatives and upcoming campaigns as well as collect feedback from the sales team in regards to what they’re hearing on the frontline from prospects.
+Marketing leader to share results of current initiatives and upcoming campaigns as well as collect feedback from the sales team about what they’re hearing on the frontline from prospects.

 - Product Development.
-Product development leader to share any upcoming product roll-outs, new features, rediscover benefits, and solicit input & insights from the sales team.
+Product development leader to share any upcoming product roll-outs, new features, rediscover benefits, and solicit input and insights from the sales team.

 - Customer Support.
 Customer support leader to share any team updates or trends while collaborating with the sales team to review qualified leads, lifetime client value, and any necessary revisions to the discovery process to ensure converting the right high-profit buyers.

 - Operations.
 Operational leader to share the company’s strategic plan, discuss changes in leadership, overarching initiatives, the health of the organization, re-emphasize mission/values and the impact sales contribute to the company’s viability.